DNS Tools - Core are a collection of

 to respond to an IP address query.
 Both IPv4 and IPv6 are supported, but you need an IPv6 capable

-operating system like Windows 10, 8.x, 7 or Vista to do IPv6 queries
+operating system like Windows 10, 8.x, or 7 to do IPv6 queries

 Actually two types of DiG (domain information groper).
 One is standard unix like